wolfcito/goat/README.md

 4. **Customizable**: Use or build plugins for any onchain functionality (sending tokens, checking wallet balance, etc) and protocol (Polymarket, Uniswap, etc).

 ### How it works
-Goat plugs into your agents tool calling capabilities adding all the functions your agent needs to interact with the blockchain.
+GOAT plugs into your agents tool calling capabilities adding all the functions your agent needs to interact with the blockchain.

 High-level, here's how it works: